rgleichman/glance/README.md

 ## Issues
 Glance is still in development, so for the time being, layout, routing, and icon design all have much room for improvement.
 Here are some specific issues:
 * Text boxes may not display correctly with some SVG viewers.
-* Images become very large when rendering medium to large functions.
+* Images become very spread out when rendering medium to large functions.
 * Only a subset of Haskell is rendered

 ## Getting started